SpaceParrots/Statisfying-Documentation/en/usage.md

 # Start

-The entry point of the plugin can be found under *Settings* → *Plugins*.
+The entry point of the plugin can be found under *Extensions* → *Statisfying*.
 Click on the Statisfying entry to get to the overview page.

 ![Statisfying in the plugin tab of the settings page](./_media/Statisfying_ShopwareAdministration_SettingsItem.png)